Bloom-host/BloomDocs/docs/running_a_server/world-reset.md

 The following steps will __completely erase__ your worlds.

 If you wish to have multiple worlds on your server at once, add a prefix to the end of each world (such as `_old`), OR use a plugin such as [Multiverse](https://dev.bukkit.org/projects/multiverse-core).

+We recommend you take a backup before deleting any worlds in your server.
+Follow this [guide](https://docs.bloom.host/backups) to learn how to make and schedule backups.
 :::

 You now have to locate your world files, on *most* Minecraft servers these folders will be `world`, `world_nether`, and `world_the_end` - if not, check your `level-name` in `server.properties`.